 X-ray crystallography facility

-With the Institute of Pharmaceutical Biotechnology and this facility we are closing a gap in structural biology research at Ulm University.
-We offer collaborational or service-like operation modes.
+With the Institute of Pharmaceutical Biotechnology and the X-ray crystallography facility we are closing a gap in structural biology research at Ulm University.
+We offer collaborational- or service-like operation modes.

 For X-ray diffraction experiments we have regular access to beamlines of different european synchrotrons like ESRF (Grenoble, France), SLS (Villigen, Switzerland) or DESY (Hamburg, Germany).

 The facility is established and run by the Institute of Pharmaceutical Biotechnology (Niessing lab Ulm) and headed by Dr. Thomas Monecke.
 Please contact us for collaborations, services or more details.

 - purified protein from native or recombinant sources (E.coli, yeast, insect cells, mammalian cells)

 - typical volume needed for a complete initial screening: 200nl/drop = 320µl total volume

 - monodisperse sample without aggregates (gel filtration, multi-angle light scattering)

 - pure sample without co-purified DNA/RNA contaminants (260/280nm ratio)

 - low salt concentration (as high as necessary, as low as possible)